crystaldmejia/Encryption-Decryption-Machine/README.md

 - Encrypts using a public key
 - Decrypts using a private key

-The two files are Python scripts - one for encrypting nad one for decrypting.
+The two files are Python scripts - one for encrypting and one for decrypting.